ahmetb/kubernetes-network-policy-recipes/04-deny-traffic-from-other-namespaces.md

 Note a few things about this manifest:

 - `namespace: secondary` deploys it to the `secondary` namespace.
-- This manifest allows all connections to Pods with `app=web` label from the `secondary` namespace, and blocks the traffic from all other namespaces.
+- it allows all connections to Pods with `app=web` label from the `secondary` namespac
+- it blocks the traffic from all other namespaces.

 Query this web service from the `default` namespace again: